LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

+&nbsp;
+## 16

+&nbsp;

 Aik's journey through the wilderness was filled with moments of darkness and violence, but there were also moments of unexpected humanity.

 &nbsp;

 One such moment occurred when Aik came across a group of soldiers who had been sent to hunt him down.
 Aik could sense their fear and hesitation, and he used it to his advantage.
-He stalked them silently, picking them off one by one, until only one soldier was left.
+He stalked them silently, picking them off one by one, until he managed to make them spread.

 &nbsp;

-It was then that he noticed a pair of pupils looking at him with horror, hiding in the bushes.
+It was then when he noticed a pair of pupils looking at him with horror, hiding in the bushes.
 It was one of the soldiers, but he was different from the others.
 He was young, and his eyes were filled with terror, watching the whole scene unfold.
 Aik could see himself reflected in the young man's pupils, and for a moment, he hesitated.

 &nbsp;